 For this reason, there are no regular ferries traveling between many parts of the Caribbean, so meticulous planning would be necessary when plotting a route.

 Travel by airplane is a viable, if expensive, option for traveling between islands.

-Another alternative is to strike up a friendship with locals or visit city bulletin boards to see if there are private boats traveling in the right direction.
+Another alternative is to strike up a friendship with locals or visit city bulletin boards to see if private boats are traveling in the right direction.

-A backpacker could, for example, stay at an all inclusive Turks and Caicos resort while visiting this island chain and sleep in a self-service cabana on the beach in other places where this option is readily available.
+A backpacker could, for example, stay at a Club Med resort while visiting this island chain and sleep in a self-service cabana on the beach in other places where this option is readily available.

-The U.S. and British Virgin Islands or the Bahamas have a network of camping venues as well as good travel options between the islands, making this part of the Caribbean a good place to begin any backpacking journey.
+The U.S. and the British Virgin Islands or the Bahamas have a network of camping venues and good travel options between the islands, making this part of the Caribbean a good place to begin any backpacking journey.